ElijahPatric/CatPics/README.md

 # CatPics
-Click the button, see a picture of a cat.
-Simple as that Written in Objective-C. Written just for fun.
+Got bored one day and made this.
+Click the button, see a cat.
+Simple as that.
+Written in Objective-C. Written just for fun.

 ![Screenshot](catScreen.png)